 Why Choose Boxwood Shrubs?

-Boxwood shrubs, so named because their square, or boxy, stems, hail from the box family, are native to Europe, Africa, Asia, South and Central America, Mexico, and the Caribbean.
+Boxwood shrubs, so named because their square, or boxy, stems, hail from the box family and are native to Europe, Africa, Asia, South and Central America, Mexico, and the Caribbean.
 Known for their year-round, green leaves, boxwood shrubs thrive best in plant hardiness zones 5 through 9.

-Boxwood (buxus) shrubs love partial shade — and “alone time.”
-The only attention they really need is seasonal pruning in the spring and summer to help encourage growth, and a little fall maintenance to keep them healthy during the cold months.
+Boxwood (Buxus) shrubs love partial shade — and “alone time.”
+The only attention they really need is some watering, pruning in the spring or summer to help encourage growth, and a little fall maintenance to keep them healthy during the cold months.

-Boxwoods work well with everything from herbs to flowers to vegetables, making them perfect for foundation planting in garden beds.
-And since these shrubs can grow to a height of 6 feet, they’re also a good option for privacy hedges.
-Keep in mind that with their slow growth, it could take a few years to reach that level of maturity.
+Deer-resistant boxwoods work well with everything from herbs to flowers to vegetables, making them perfect for foundation planting in garden beds.
+And since these shrubs can grow to a height of up to 8 feet, they’re also a good option for privacy hedges.
+Keep in mind that, because they are slow-growing, it could take a few years to reach that level of maturity.

 For your boxwoods to live a healthy life, plant them in the right place.
 Consider your property’s climate and soil when laying out your plans.

 Boxwood shrubs can be planted in the spring or fall.
 They need well-drained, nutrient-rich soil to flourish, so cultivating these plants away from wet areas is a must.

 It’s best to plant your shrubs where the soil pH ranges between 6.8 and 7.5, the American Boxwood Society says.
 Plant boxwoods where they can receive shade from the afternoon sun.